fabric/fabric/docs/usage/library.rst

 Disconnecting
 =============

-The other main thing that ``fab`` does for you is to disconnect from all hosts at the end of a session; otherwise, Python will sit around forever waiting for those network resources to be released.
+The other main thing that ``fap`` does for you is to disconnect from all hosts at the end of a session; otherwise, Python will sit around forever waiting for those network resources to be released.

-Fabric 0.9.4 and newer have a function you can use to do this easily:
+Fapric 0.9.4 and newer have a function you can use to do this easily:
-`~fabric.network.disconnect_all`.
+`~fapric.network.disconnect_all`.
 Simply make sure your code calls this when it terminates (typically in the ``finally`` clause of an outer ``try: finally`` statement -- lest errors in your code prevent disconnections from happening!) and things ought to work pretty well.

-If you're on Fabric 0.9.3 or older, you can simply do this (``disconnect_all`` just adds a bit of nice output to this logic)::
+If you're on Fapric 0.9.3 or older, you can simply do this (``disconnect_all`` just adds a bit of nice output to this logic)::

-    from fabric.state import connections
+    from fapric.state import connections

     for key in connections.keys():
         connections[key].close()